royliuyu/Knowledge-Base-Intelligent-Paper-Retrieval/README.md

  - Llama: TODO
  - Note:  If run in PyCharm, need set API with QWEN_API_KEY and QWEN_BASE_URL via:
      - Run -> Edit Configurations -> Environment Varialbles

+### Config path
+- setup BASE_DIR in config.yaml, it shall be be the folder where your pdf files will be imported from

 ### Implement
 - Enter to this repository folder, enter to app foler
   ```